 Dual intent visa holders don’t need to worry about the 90-day rule.

 People holding “single intent” visas and those using the Visa Waiver Program / ESTA — aren’t allowed to come and remain permanently in the U.S. So, by marrying or applying for a green card, they risk being found to have misrepresented their original intent.
+Travelers on single-intent visas, like B-1 (business) and B-2 (tourist), are most affected by the 90-day rule.

 Crucially, “single intent” visa-holders can change their minds once they’re in the U.S. and marry or apply for a green card.
 Since they came to the U.S. to stay temporary and according to their status, they were granted a certain visa.
 But, now their intention to apply to become lawful permanent residents raises questions and, most importantly, the government’s concern about whether an applicant initially intended to leave or not.

 To tackle this problem, United States Citizenship and Immigration Services USCIS designed the 90-day rule, stating that temporary visa holders who marry a United States citizen or a lawful permanent resident or apply for a green card within 90 days upon arrival in the U.S. will be presumed to have violated the terms of a nonimmigrant visa.
+Misrepresentation under the 90-day rule can result in a lifetime ban from entering the United States.

-How to Count 90 Days?
+How to count 90 days?

 When thinking of applying the 90-day rule to your situation, you need to know how many days you have already spent in the U.S. To figure this out, you should look at the most recent entry date from your I-94 travel record (the “Form I-94 Arrival/Departure Record”).